GavinKemp69/dnd-notes/Organisations/Golden Vault.md

 A practical organisation committed to the "Greater Good".
 Offers us work through our handler [[Meera Raheer]].
-Our missions come
+Each of us were given a box and when a job is on we are delivered a key to open the box with a message containing the quest inside.